Taking decisions

 Runtime values

 First, interpret can’t return an Int any longer, can it?
-We now have these two scenarios:
+It must return something that is either an Int or a Boolean.

-So interpret must return either an Int or a Boolean.
 As usual, when we want a type that is either one or another, our first instinct should be a sum type:

 enum Value: